-7.3.8 Recording Adverse Events
+7.3.7 Recording Adverse Events

-Adverse events are collected from the time of first patch application until the end of the study.
+Adverse events are collected from the time of first patch application until the end of the study (discharge from the clinic).
 A detailed discussion regarding the collection and reporting of adverse events is provided in [Section 8](#).